-- (c) Definitions.
-For purposes of this section, the following definitions shall apply: - (1) Cabinet agency.
-A unit of the executive branch of State government, such as a department, an institution, a division, a commission, a board, or a council that is under the control of the Governor.
-The term does not include an agency that is under the control of an official who is a member of the Council of State. - (2) Council of State agency.
-An agency that is under the control of an official who is a member of the Council of State. - (3) Extern.
-A student who, regardless of the number of credit hours enrolled, is employed as part of a written agreement between the State and an academic institution through which the student is paid and earns course credit. - (4) Full-time student.
-An undergraduate student taking at least 12 credit hours or a graduate student taking at least nine credit hours. - (5) Intern.
-A student who, regardless of the number of credit hours enrolled, works to gain occupational experience for a period of time not to exceed three months. - (6) Retired employee.
-An individual drawing a retirement income or Social Security benefits and who has signed a statement that the individual is not available for, nor seeking, permanent employment. - (7) Temporary employee.
-A State employee who is employed in a temporary appointment for a limited term, including a State employee hired from the OSHR Temporary Solutions Program, directly hired by an agency, hired by an agency from a private staffing firm, or hired by any other method used to fill a workforce need for a limited period of time.
+- (2) Council of State agency. - An agency that is under the control of an official who is a member of the Council of State. - Extern.
+A student who, regardless of the number of credit hours enrolled, is (3) employed as part of a written agreement between the State and an academic institution through which the student is paid and earns course credit. - Full-time student.
+An undergraduate student taking at least 12 credit hours (4) or a graduate student taking at least nine credit hours. - Intern.
+A student who, regardless of the number of credit hours enrolled, (5) works to gain occupational experience for a period of at least one academic semester. - Retired employee.
+An individual drawing a retirement income or Social (6) Security benefits and who has signed a statement that the individual is not available for, nor seeking, permanent employment. - Temporary employee.
+A State employee who is employed in a temporary (7) appointment for a limited term, including a State employee hired from the OSHR Temporary Solutions Program, directly hired by an agency, hired by an agency from a private staffing firm, or hired by any other method used to fill a workforce need for a limited period of time.
 The term does not include a career State employee as defined by G.S.
 126-1.1."